Relativistic magnetohydrodynamics in the early Universe: Relativistic MHD in an expanding Universe

 In \Sec{perfect_fluid_hydro}, the equations of motion of a fluid that does not interact with gauge fields have been presented.
 For a single-fluid description of charged species, the equations of motion become coupled to Maxwell equations, studied in an expanding background in \Sec{Maxwell_sec}, leading to the MHD equations.

-The MHD equations are described in an expanding homogeneous and isotropic FLRW background, and the results are extended with respect to previous work to relativistic bulk fluid peculiar velocities, presenting the set of equations for the stress-energy components $\tilde T^{0\mu}$ (conservation form) and for the fluid primitive variables $\tilde \rho$ and $\uu$ (non-conservation form), together with the electromagnetic fields $\tEE$ and $\tBB$.
+In this section, the MHD equations are described in an expanding homogeneous and isotropic FLRW background, and the results are extended with respect to previous work to relativistic fluid peculiar velocities, presenting the set of equations for the stress-energy tensor components $\tilde T^{0\mu}$ (conservation form) and for the fluid primitive variables $\tilde \rho$ and $\uu$ (non-conservation form), together with the electromagnetic fields $\tEE$ and $\tBB$.
 As in previous sections, we consider $X^0 = \tau$, $m = 1$ (space-like signature), and $\alpha = 1$ in this section, for compactness.

-In previous numerical work using the {\sc Pencil Code} (cf.~\cite{Brandenburg:1996fc,Brandenburg:2017neh,RoperPol:2019wvy}), the MHD equations were considered for a radiation-dominated fluid with $\cs^2 = \third$, such that the system of equations becomes conformally flat (see discussion in \Sec{conf_inv}).
+In previous numerical work using the {\sc Pencil Code} (cf.~\cite{Brandenburg:1996fc,Brandenburg:2017neh,RoperPol:2019wvy}), the MHD equations were considered for a radiation-dominated fluid with $\cs^2 = \third$, such that the system of equations becomes conformally flat (see discussion in \Sec{cons_perf_fluid}).
 The equations were considered in the subrelativistic limit of fluid perturbations in the following form,